 The following is an ambitious list of Computer Information Systems and Computer Science courses cautiously recommended to Technical Communications majors at Austin Community College:

+The courses highlighted in red are the recommended ones.
 Check with the department chairpersons for Business and Technical Communications and, if necessary, for Computer Information Systems before enrolling in the advanced courses listed here.
 Your goal in these courses is not to develop such technical proficiency in these areas that you can do the actual related work (except for web programming) but to know the terminology, concepts, processes, and problems such that you can write intelligently about them.

 Knowing UNIX operating systems (such as AIX and Linux) is essential in so many ways: you need it for web programming; and plenty of technical-writing work will involve UNIX.